Gormanston College

-Franciscan College Gormanston is a school operated and managed by the Irish province of the Order of the Friars Minor.
-The college operates under the trusteeship of the Minister Provincial and Definitory of the Franciscan Province of Ireland.
+Franciscan College Gormanston is a coeducational Catholic secondary school located at Gormanston Castle (built 1789), near Gormanston, County Meath in Ireland.
+It is located close to the county border with County Dublin and is approximately 32 km north of Dublin.
+The college is managed by the Irish province of the Order of the Friars Minor.
+It operates under the trusteeship of the Minister Provincial and Definitory of the Franciscan Province of Ireland.

 In September 2014, the school moved from being a fee-charging school to the free school scheme.

-The college is situated in eastern County Meath close to the county border with Dublin.
-In 2018-2019, there were 434 students: 288 boys and 146 girls.
+As of 2018–2019, there were 434 students enrolled in the school (288 boys and 146 girls).
+As of 2025, there were 349 students.

-The college offers boarding and day facilities.
+The college has both boarding and day facilities.
 Boarding at Gormanston is a mixture of five-day and seven-day boarding options for boys.
-Girls are admitted and welcome to the school as day students.
-International students must have an Irish contact either through an Agency or Guardianship.
+Girls are admitted to the school as day students.